RubixML/ML/README.md

 A Regressor estimates the continuous expected output value of a given sample.
 Regression analysis is often used to predict the outcome of an experiment where the outcome can range over a continuous spectrum of values.

 ### Dummy Regressor
-Regressor that guesses the output values based on an imputer strategy.
+Regressor that guesses the output values based on an [Imputer](#missing-data-imputer) strategy.
 Used to provide sanity check and to compare performance against actual Regressors.

 ##### Supervised, Persistable